-2. How LSAPs Affect the Economy
+2. How Large-Scale Asset Purchases (LSAPs) Affect the Economy

-The primary channel through which LSAPs appear to work is by affecting the risk premium on the asset being purchased.
-By purchasing a particular asset, a central bank reduces the amount of the security that the private sector holds, displacing some investors and reducing the holdings of others, while simultaneously increasing the amount of short-term, risk-free bank reserves held by the private sector.
+The primary channel through which LSAPs appear to work is the risk premium on the asset being purchased.
+By purchasing a particular asset, the Federal Reserve reduces the amount of the security that the private sector holds, displacing some investors and reducing the holdings of others, while simultaneously increasing the amount of short-term, risk-free bank reserves held by the private sector.
 In order for investors to be willing to make those adjustments, the expected return on the purchased security has to fall.
 Put differently, the purchases bid up the price of the asset and hence lower its yield.
-This pattern was described by Tobin (1958, 1969) and is commonly known as the "portfolio-balance" effect.4
+This pattern was described by Tobin (1958) and is commonly known as the "portfolio balance" effect.4

-Note that the portfolio-balance effect has nothing to do with the expected path of short-term interest rates.
-Longer term yields can be parsed into two components: the average level of short-term risk-free interest rates expected over the term to maturity of the asset and the risk premium.
-The former represents the expected return that investors could earn by rolling over short-term risk-free investments, and the latter is the expected additional return that investors demand for holding the risk associated with the longer term asset.
-In theory, the effects of the LSAPs on longer term interest rates could arise by influencing either of these two components.
-However, the Federal Reserve did not use LSAPs as an explicit signal that the future path of short-term risk-free interest rates would remain low.
-5 In fact, at the same time that the Federal Reserve was expanding its balance sheet through the LSAPs, it was going to great lengths to inform investors that it would still be able to raise short-term interest rates at the appropriate time.
-Thus, any reduction in longer term yields instead has likely come through a narrowing in risk premiums.
+Note that the portfolio balance effect has nothing to do with the expected path of short-term interest rates.
+Longer-term yields can be parsed into two components: the average level of short-term risk-free interest rates expected over the term to maturity of the asset and the risk premium.
+The former represents the expected return that investors could earn by rolling over short-term risk-free investments, and the latter is the expected additional return that investors demand for holding the risk associated with the longer-term asset.
+In theory, the effects of the LSAPs on longer-term interest rates could arise by influencing either of these two components.
+However, the LSAPs have not been used as a signal that the future path of short-term risk-free interest rates would remain low.
+In fact, at the same time that the Federal Reserve was expanding its balance sheet through the LSAPs, it was going to great lengths to inform investors that it would still be able to raise short-term interest rates at the appropriate time.
+Thus, any reduction in longer-term yields instead has likely come through a narrowing in risk premiums.